antonio-cortegoso-sanles/marvel-super-heroes/README.md

 Marvel Heroes Android app is a list and detail example using https://developer.marvel.com/docs API.

-This app is coded in Kotlin using Clean Architecture, Corutines, Koin, MVVM and Room DB.
+This app is coded in Kotlin using Clean Architecture (MVVM).

 By the fisrt, Splash View consults local DB, if there is no data saved then fetch heroes data from Marvel API and save it in DB.

 Next step, Heroes List View shows DB saved data and when user clicks in a hero the app does the same step that Splash View.
 Consulting to DB if there is the selected hero data and if not fetch from Marvel API for saving that.

 Last step, Detail View shows the selected hero data.

+## Libraries and Tools Used

+- Kotlin
+- AndroidX
+    - RecyclerView
+- Material Components
+- Android Architecture Components
+    - Lifecycle and ViewModel
+- Retrofit
+- Moshi
+- Kotlin Coroutines
+- Glide
+- Koin
+- Room DB

 ## Installation